egorlitvinenko/clickhouse-input-client/README.md

-<a href="https://github.com/yandex/clickhouse-jdbc">clickhouse-jdbc</a> is a JDBC wrapper, which uses Http Client of Clickhouse.
+<a href="https://github.com/yandex/clickhouse-jdbc">clickhouse-jdbc</a> is a JDBC wrapper, which uses Http Client from Apache Http Components to write to Clickhouse.

 This code is externalized from clickhouse-jdbc and modified a little bit to reduce impact on GC.